data-and-design/data-and-design.github.io/classes/4871/assignments/a2/index.md

 git commit -m "Unmodified site"
 ```

-If you cloned the repository you don't need to do this, so skip to step 2.

 **2. Make your repairs.** Edit the HTML, CSS, and JavaScript as normal.

-Do not commit as you go.
-The snapshot from step 1 is the only commit you need.
+Note: If you commit partway through, you'll need to generate the diff against the initial commit's hash instead.
+I recommend not committing as you go, unless you feel comfortable working with git history.

 **3. Read your changes back.**